 File Explorer will open with a list of folders and theme files.

-You can copy these files, and place it in the same location, but on a different computer and they will appear in Windows 10 Settings > Personalization > Themes.
+You can copy these files and place them in the same location, but on a different computer and they will appear in Windows 10 Settings > Personalization > Themes.

 When you download a theme from Windows 10 Store, it will be available in this folder.

 I downloaded the Autumn Colors theme from the Microsoft store.
-It became available in this folder:
+It became available in an Autumn Co subfolder under this folder:

 Extract audio & wallpaper from a Windows 10 Theme

 If you want to extract the audio & wallpaper from a Windows 10 Theme, you need to use and using any file compression & decompression software like 7-Zip.